What are we saving and why?

-The Stonehenge World Heritage Site is under threat from a major £1.6bn road building scheme.
-This is part of a UK Government plan to spend at least £2 billion on widening the A303 to the South West.
-The dual carriageway would cross the the iconic Stonehenge World Heritage Site (WHS) in a short tunnel within a landscape that is considered “the most archaeologically significant land surface in Europe without parallel”.
-The WHS is 5.4km (3.4 miles) wide (see map below) but the proposal is for a 2.9km (1.8 mile) tunnel.
+The 4-lane carriageway, tunnel and slip roads would cross the iconic Stonehenge World Heritage Site (WHS): a landscape that is considered “the most archaeologically significant land surface in Europe without parallel”.
+The WHS is 5.4km (3.4 miles) wide but the proposal is for a 2.9km (1.8 mile) tunnel (see map below).

 The massive tunnel portals and deep cuttings would cause irreparable damage to the WHS in breach of the UNESCO World Heritage Convention and ignores UNESCO’s firm advice.

-We set up a petition in 2014 when the Chancellor’s budget for the scheme by Stonehenge was announced as part of a £15bn road investment fund.
+We set up a petition in 2014 when the scheme was announced as part of a £15bn road investment fund.
 Since setting up the petition, we have learned more about the recently discovered Mesolithic site at Blick Mead.
 This has led us to consider that if Government insists on a tunnel under the WHS, it must be long enough to avoid the WHS and its setting altogether.
 This would be in line with planning policy and World Heritage Convention safeguards.
 We cannot change the wording of the petition but road widening without further damage to the WHS is clearly expressed in the petition and its justification.

-For more background and details about the various bodies involved with the Stonehenge World Heritage Site and their positions link to: Stonehenge WHS & UNESCO, Department for Transport Feasibility Study, Highways England SW, English Heritage, Historic England, ICOMOS and ICOMOS UK, National Trust and other professional organisations.
+For details about various other bodies involved with the Stonehenge World Heritage Site and their respective positions link to: Stonehenge WHS & UNESCO, Department for Transport Feasibility Study, Highways England, English Heritage, Historic England, ICOMOS and ICOMOS UK, National Trust and other professional organisations.

-Our wider position on widening the A303 at Stonehenge
+Our position on widening the A303 at Stonehenge

 In common with others, the Alliance and its member organisations wish to see the tranquillity and appearance of the Stonehenge landscape improved.
 Continue reading…